jabney/tinylex/README.md

 }]
 ```

 Note: when using a rule function you must push one or more tokens onto the tokens array unless you intentionally intend to discard the match.
-If you tokens are pushed no token will be generated.
+If no tokens are pushed no token will be generated.

 ## The `onToken` Function